 Why Remote is the Go-To Today

-- You may not have the top of line professional recording gear in your home studio.
+- You may not have access to the same high-end professional recording gear as what you would find in a traditional recording studio.

 The Essentials of Remote Music Collaboration